hashicorp/consul-telemetry-collector/README.md

       secretKey: client-secret
 ```

-Use the custom config to forward metrics to another telemetry-collector
+Use the custom config to forward metrics to another telemetry-collector.

 ```yaml
 globals: